 Online Unit Studies

-With a biblical worldview, Sara brings her expertise as a homeschool mom to develop engaging online unit studies that allow students to supplement their curriculum with extra subjects.
+With a biblical worldview, the creator, Sara Raginski, brings her expertise as a homeschool mom to develop engaging online unit studies that allow students to supplement their curriculum with extra subjects.

-This program is particularly beneficial for older children who are looking to explore elective topics beyond their core studies.
+This program particularly benefits older children exploring elective topics beyond their core studies.

 Online Unit Studies seamlessly integrate multiple subjects and cater to students of various ages, providing access to websites, videos, and digital projects.